adafruit/Adafruit_Protomatter/README.md

 The common ground for architectures to support this library:

-* 32-bit device (e.g. ARM core, but potentially ESP32 and others in future)
+* 32-bit device (e.g. ARM core, ESP32 and others)
 * One or more 32-bit GPIO PORTs with atomic (single-cycle, not read-modify-write) bitmask SET and CLEAR registers.
 A bitmask TOGGLE register, if present, may improve performance but is NOT required.
-* There may be performance or storage benefits if the architecture tolerates 8-bit or word-aligned 16-bit accesses within the 32-bit PORT registers (e.g. writing just one of four bytes, rather than the whole 32 bits), but this is NOT required.
-The library does not use any unaligned accesses (i.e. "middle word" of a 32-bit register), even if a device allows such.
+* There may be performance or storage benefits if the architecture tolerates 8-bit or word-aligned 16-bit accesses within the 32-bit PORT registers (e.g. writing just one of four bytes, rather than the whole 32 bits), but this is NOT a hardware requirement.
+Also, the library does not use any unaligned accesses (i.e. "middle word" of a 32-bit register), even if a device tolerates such.

 # Software Components